encore428/mmart/ASKSN.md

 ## Questions

 # index.js:1 Warning: Cannot update a component (`AppShell`) while rendering a different component (`HomePage`).
-I was experimenting with useContext to have a state in app-shell.js so that I can high-light the active navigation item on the nav bar, such as the picture below, where Specification is high-lighted as the current page:
+I was experimenting using useContext to have a state in `app-shell.js` so that I can high-light the active navigation item on the nav bar, such as the picture below, where Specification is high-lighted as the current page:
 ![screenshot](./app.png)